 I used to work in an agency with a fellow who was fond of saying "it's advertising, not brain surgery."
 But in a sense he was wrong for advertising is changing a person's perception, which is only done by affecting the brain.

-You'll find several articles where I explain what I've done for ourselves, for after all, I was my first client.
+You'll find several articles where I explain what I've done for myself, for after all, I was my first client.
 It should be of some comfort to you that I experiment on myself, before taking what I learn and apply it to my clients.